 welcome

-an invitation to work
+an invitation to work together

-In my opinion, our mind, body, nervous system, neurology, our parts, and our attachments are manifestations of our unconscious mind interwoven like a beautiful quilt, invisibly but palpably blanketing our daily life.*
+Our mind, body, nervous system, neurology, our parts, and our attachments are manifestations of our unconscious mind interwoven like a beautiful quilt, invisibly but palpably blanketing our daily life.

-This layered perspective is what I think of as The Art of Psychotherapy.
 It’s the practice of staying curious about how our individual threads of experience and our temperament are braided together.
-Noticing our patterns, fears, aversions, attachments, fantasies, dreams, and projections.

-This type of work is slow medicine, an act of love, sometimes painful, sometimes insightful, sometimes liberating, and sometimes so incredibly obvious once it surfaces you may wonder how you didn’t see it before.
-It is thoughtful, courageous work.
-These threads have been twisted and knotted over years, sometimes decades, kneaded into us as implicit understandings and unconscious beliefs.
-It takes patience and perseverance to loosen the knots.
-Every minute we spend opening ourselves up with curiosity and honesty in therapeutic space is meaningful, and is healing.
+This type of work is slow medicine, an act of love, sometimes painful, sometimes messy, sometimes insightful, sometimes liberating, and sometimes so incredibly obvious once it surfaces you may wonder how you didn’t see it before.

-One can gain compassion, understanding, and appreciation for one’s path, the experiences that brought you to this moment.
 A psychotherapeutic journey can illuminate just how intricately our unique tapestry has been woven over the years from every and all our experiences, and our relationships.
-The beautiful, the sorrowful, the traumatizing, the infuriating, the repetitive, and the banal.

-I invite you to sit, look, be curious, imagine, remember, wonder, question, and reflect upon your memories, interpretations, understandings, feelings, and relationships.
-Together we explore how these experiences have impacted your daily life (thoughts, behaviours, perspectives, patterns, emotions, mood, self-care, working life) and how it all comes together to contribute to how you may be challenged, stressed, and/or suffering at this time, reading this sentence as you contemplate beginning a therapeutic journey.
+Together we explore how these experiences have impacted your daily life (thoughts, behaviours, perspectives, patterns, emotions, mood, self-care, working life) and how it all comes together to contribute to how you may be challenged, stressed, and/or suffering at this time, as you read this sentence, contemplateing beginning a therapeutic journey.

 how I work